belabdesmd/IQlympics/README.md

 - ✅ **API Integration**: Full client-server communication using fetch with proper error handling and retry logic
 - ✅ **State Management**: Complete app state handling across all game screens with proper navigation flow
 - ✅ **Build System**: Optimized Vite configuration with TypeScript project references and hot reloading
-- ✅ **Component Architecture**: Modular React components with proper separation of concerns
+- ✅ **Component Architecture**: Modular React components with proper separation of concerns and reusability

 ### 🎮 **Ready for Reddit Deployment**

-The game provides a complete, polished experience:
+The game provides a complete, polished experience with the following flow:

-1. **App Launch & Player Check** → 2. **Country Selection** (if new) → 3. **Trivia Questions** → 4. **Strategic Skip Usage** → 5. **Leaderboard Viewing** → 6. **Game Over** (after 5 wrong answers) → 7. **Final Standings**
+**Complete User Journey**:
+1. **Splash Screen** (live top 3 country podium with medals)
+2. **Country Selection** (new players only - 195+ countries with search)
+3. **Trivia Questions** (multiple-choice with visual feedback)
+4. **Strategic Skip Usage** (3 skips with live counter)
+5. **Leaderboard Viewing** (top 5 countries + personal contribution)
+6. **Game Over** (after 5 wrong answers with professional screen)
+7. **Final Standings** (leaderboard access from game over state)

-All core mechanics are fully functional with comprehensive error handling, smooth animations, and mobile-optimized design, ready for Reddit users to enjoy.
-The game features a complete elimination system where players face strategic decisions with each question, knowing that 5 incorrect answers will end their session.
+All core mechanics are fully functional with comprehensive error handling, smooth animations, and mobile-optimized design.
+The game features a complete elimination system where players face strategic decisions with each question, knowing that 5 incorrect answers will end their session, creating genuine tension and engagement.

 ### For Developers